maurop123/poke-quiz/README.md

 # poke-quiz

-An app for PokeMMO training.
+Training for PokeMMO PVP.
 Learn your types!

 ## Run locally